A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: INTRODUCTION

 \section{INTRODUCTION}

-Wheel-legged robots have emerged as a promising solution for diverse locomotion tasks, which seamlessly integrate the agile walking capabilities of legged robots for navigating rough terrain with the high-efficiency motion of wheeled robots on flat surfaces~\cite{hutter2017anymal,kim2019highly,KeepRolling, ETHANYmalonWheel}.
-These hybrid systems have shown remarkable potential in applications such as exploration~\cite{explore}, rescue~\cite{10.1002/rob.21677}, and delivery~\cite{park2023wave}.
+\IEEEPARstart{W}{heel-legged} robots have emerged as a promising solution for diverse locomotion tasks, which seamlessly integrate the agile walking capabilities of legged robots for navigating rough terrain with the high-efficiency motion of wheeled robots on flat surfaces~\cite{hutter2017anymal,kim2019highly,KeepRolling, ETHANYmalonWheel}.
+These hybrid systems have shown remarkable potential in applications such as exploration, rescue, and delivery~\cite{10.1002/rob.21677,park2023wave}.
 However, despite these significant advancements, two fundamental challenges persist in fully capitalizing on the advantages of both legged and wheeled locomotion: wheel-leg mechanical design and control strategies.

-The structural design of current wheel-legged robots generally falls into two distinct categories, each with its own set of limitations.
+The structural design of current wheel-legged robots generally falls into two categories, each with its own limitations.
 The first category treats the legged structure as an active suspension system.
 This design often results in fewer actuators~\cite{ni2022parameters} or limited joint ranges~\cite{klemm2019ascento}, restricting the robot's performance in environments that require rapid or dynamic mode switching.
+Representative systems such as SherpaTT further demonstrate actively articulated suspension designs in Mars-analog field tests~\cite{cordes2018design}.
 Some designs within this category, such as~\cite{reid2016actively}, utilize actuators that provide low output speeds, while others incorporate harmonic reducers~\cite{kashiri2019centauro}, which offer high torque at the expense of speed.
 Combined with a heavy leg structure, this makes the system unsuitable for high-dynamic hybrid locomotion.

 The second category involves directly modifying existing legged platforms by incorporating wheels~\cite{KeepRolling, ETHANYmalonWheel}.
 In this configuration, the wheel serves as a supplementary feature rather than a core design element.
-While it enhances straight-line locomotion, it proves less adaptable for more intricate movements, such as turning or traversing cluttered environments~\cite{lee2024learning, cui2021learning, zhao2021design, li2021neural}, as most complex maneuvers beyond straight-line motion require leg lifting and repositioning, during which the increased weight of the wheels consistently imposes a negative impact on the robot's agility and energy efficiency, particularly when navigating unstructured or rough terrains.
+While it enhances straight-line locomotion, it is less adaptable for more intricate movements, such as turning or traversing cluttered environments~\cite{lee2024learning, cui2021learning, zhao2021design}, as most complex maneuvers beyond straight-line motion require leg lifting and repositioning, during which the increased wheel weight consistently imposes a negative impact on the robot's agility and energy efficiency, particularly when navigating unstructured or rough terrains.

 On the control side, while model-based control strategies have achieved notable success in legged robots~\cite{8276298, 8460731}, they do not naturally generalize to wheel-legged robots due to their heavy reliance on predefined contact sequences~\cite{8260889, 8793865} that mimic biological gaits~\cite{8593885}.
 However, hybrid wheel-legged systems lack direct biological analogs, leading these traditional model-based methods to treat wheeled and legged locomotion in isolation~\cite{KeepRolling, ETHANYmalonWheel} and sacrificing system flexibility.
 In contrast, reinforcement learning (RL) has emerged as a dominant paradigm for generating wheel-legged motion, demonstrating superior adaptability in learning hybrid locomotion patterns without predefined sequences~\cite{lee2024learning, zhu2024whleaper, chamorro2024reinforcement}.